mudasobwa/mudasobwa.github.io/_posts/2021-10-14-md-with-pleasure.md

 ## Single-pass and Streaming

 `Md` is a **single-pass streaming** parser.
-That said, it never looks behind and therefore is normally faster than competitors.
+That said, it never looks behind, and, therefore, it is normally faster than competitors. `Md` is a plain old good reduce on the incoming stream of characters.

 ```
 ## Md.Bench